barreljan/netlog/docs/installation.md

   - adjust font dir in jpgraph
 - upload the install/*.sql files to your database server
   - adjust if needed the first 2 lines if needed
+  - adjust fifo location if changed in above step
   - copy install/netlog.conf.example to /usr/share/netlog/etc and adjust
 - eh, what am I missing?